Totally Spies! The Movie: Plot

-Teenagers Clover, Sam, and Alex move to Beverly Hills, CA. Their paths cross outside a sushi restaurant, where WOOHP agents purposely cause the giant roll above the entrance to break off and chase after them, setting nearby animals free in the process.
+Teenagers Clover, Sam, and Alex move to Beverly Hills, CA. Their paths cross outside a sushi restaurant, where WOOHP agents purposely cause the giant roll above the entrance to break off and chase after them, setting nearby animals free outside of a pet store in the process.
 Alex saves an American Landrace piglet (which she later adopts and names "Oinky"), and the girls destroy the roll before it causes any damage.
 The girls later see each other again at their new school and meet their rivals, Mandy, Dominique and Caitlin.
 The girls eventually find themselves sucked in through a locker and into one of the offices of WOOHP.
 There, Jerry Lewis reveals that WOOHP had been secretly observing the trio since childhood and picked them as prime recruits for the organization.
 The girls refuse to join WOOHP, but later are "forced" into training after each having traumatic experiences that seemingly relate to WOOHP.
 In 48 hours, they complete their training.

 They girls are thrown into their first mission when famous celebrities, including animal psychologist Peppy Wolfman, are abducted.
 They girls go to Wolfman's building where Alex has Oinky "go hog wild" as a distraction.
 The trio finds that each celebrity went through a makeover by a machine called the "Fabulizor", discovered thanks to security footage in Wolfman's office.

 The girls later see that everyone at school also had gone through the Fabulizor, having the same look the next day.
 Oinky also ends up going through the Fabulizor.
 This is after nearly being blasted by one of the bad guy's minions in a fighter jet while being flown back to school.
 Tailing Mandy that night, they find that all of those who went through the Fabulizor became hypnotized by a chip in their cheekbones prior to the makeover.
 Alex spots Oinky behind the crowd and grabs onto him.
 Clover and Sam grab onto Alex as they get abducted into a space station.